VladimirKorzh/coding_challenge_todo_list/README.md

 - Data model is separated in `/src/model/todo_task.py` file
 - Tests are written using `PyTest` framework

+# Running using docker
+Clone the code over to your local machine
+`git clone`

+Build and run the images
+`docker-compose up`

+Navigate over to `http://0.0.0.0:5000/` and check out that 404

 # Running within local environment